thex3family/thex3family-website/public/content/unlock-your-potential/programs/now-i-understand/index.md

 ## How Does It Work?

-We distribute these short form videos through our various social media channels @ The Co-x3 Family Foundation.
+We distribute these short form videos through our various social media channels:

+- @ The Co-x3 Family Foundation

 Explore our comprehensive collection of videos all in one place here: [Now I Understand](/unlock-your-potential/programs?tags=now%20i%20understand).